PolaricServer/Database-plugin/README.md

 program (APRS daemon).

 This is a _plugin_ that provides database storage using PostgreSQL (With PostGIS extension).
-It is optional and is primarily meant for online servers having sufficient memory and storage.
+It is optional and was primarily meant for online servers having sufficient memory and storage.
 It is used on aprs.no.

-It can also be useful on more portable servers, for instance on a Raspberry PI.
+It can actually be useful on more portable servers, for instance on a Raspberry PI.

 ### Features